Mini Project 2: Math Quiz App

 There are a few things happening here:

 - We check if the text input that stores username and name is empty or not.
-If it is not empty, we added one more row into the DataFrame
+If both are not empty, we add one more row into the DataFrame

 users

-with three information: the id, the username and the name of the user. - The code
+with the id, the username and the name of the user. - The code

 users.loc[len(users)] = ...

 is part of Pandas data frame library.
-Since you have not learnt it, you can skip this page.
-What it does is basically adding a new row into the data frame. - Since the id is just an integer that increases accordingly, we can use
+What it does is to add a new row at the bottom of the DataFrame.
+Since you have not learnt it, you can skip this line. - Since the id is just an integer that increases accordingly, we can use

 len(users)

-to get the next id (recall that the length of a list is always one greater than the index of the last element in the list). - Next, we update the Google Sheet using
+to get the next id (recall that the length of a list is always one greater than the index of the last element in the list). - Next, we open the Excel file with

 You should test your app by adding new user using the form before moving on to the first exercise.